encode/httpx/docs/advanced.md

 !!! tip
     It is safe to upload large files this way.
 File uploads are streaming by default, meaning that only one chunk will be loaded into memory at a time.

+ Non-file data fields can be included in the multipart form using by passing them to `data=...`.

 ## Customizing authentication

 When issuing requests or instantiating a client, the `auth` argument can be used to pass an authentication scheme to use.
 The `auth` argument may be one of the following...